apache/doris/docs/en/docs/advanced/materialized-index.md

 But in some cases, the user's filter conditions cannot match the prefix index, such as `where k3=c`.
 Then the query speed cannot be improved through the index.

-This problem can be solved by creating a materialized view with k3 as the first column.
+This problem can be solved by creating a materialized index with k3 as the first column.

-1. Create a materialized view
+1. Create a materialized index

 	```
-	CREATE MATERIALIZED VIEW mv_1 as SELECT k3, k2, k1 FROM tableA ORDER BY k3;
+	CREATE materialized index mv_1 as SELECT k3, k2, k1 FROM tableA ORDER BY k3;
 	```

-	After the creation of the above grammar is completed, the complete detail data is retained in the materialized view, and the prefix index of the materialized view is the k3 column.
+	After the creation of the above grammar is completed, the complete detail data is retained in the materialized index, and the prefix index of the materialized index is the k3 column.
 The table structure is as follows:

 	```
 	MySQL [test]> desc tableA all;